Microsoft-TrainingKits/DEMO-LoadBalancingAvailability/Demo.md

 ### Goals ###
 In this demo, you will see three things:

-1. How to create VMs
+1. How to create Virtual Machines
 1. How to configure the Windows Azure Load Balancer
 1. How to configure Windows Azure Availability Sets